 Mary and Kitty are the other Bennet sisters, neither of whom are super-developed as characters.
 Honestly, it's probably for the best, since there are enough Bennets in this novel already.

 Mary is a caricature of an overly-bookish young woman, who reads and memorizes a lot, but doesn't really get the point of what she is reading and is totally unable to think critically about her books.
-She kind of reminds us of that amazing line from A Fish Called Wanda: "You can't call me a monkey – monkeys don't read philosophy!"
-"They do, they just don't understand it."
+Like, look at her incredibly boneheaded response to Lydia's elopement:

 Meanwhile, Kitty has even less definite qualities.
 She's basically like Lydia, just a little less so.
-Eventually, under the good influence of Elizabeth and Darcy, she straightens up and flies right.
+Eventually, under the good influence of Elizabeth and Darcy, she straightens up and becomes "less irritable, less ignorant, and less insipid" (61.4).
+It's not much, but at least it's a start.